 Two ounces of complete protein foods would give you approximately 14 gm of protein.
-For three meals this would equal approximately 42gm per day.
-The average patient needs between 50-80 gm total per day.
+For three meals this would equal approximately 42 gm per day.
+The average patient needs between 60-80 gm total per day.

-The most common supplements are whey and soy protein, which comes as an isolate, concentrate, or blend form.
-Isolate is the purest and most readily absorbed.
-Blends and concentrates provide great sources of protein, however, may not be fully absorbable.
+The most common protein supplements are whey and soy protein, which comes as an isolate, concentrate, or blend form.
+Both whey and soy protein are considered complete proteins, so contain all the essential amino acids.

 Many programs will recommend using isolate forms of protein supplements because isolates are the purest and most readily absorbed.
 This means that if a product states it provides 20 grams of protein you are in fact absorbing 20 grams of protein.
 Blends and concentrates provide great sources of protein, but may not be fully absorbed.

 After weight loss surgery it’s important to check at least periodically to make sure you are in fact consuming sufficient protein.
 An easy way to ensure you are eating enough protein is to make sure that you include a protein containing food at each meal and make sure you consume and finish the protein food first before moving on to side dishes.

 Don't forget about the other two macronutrients that you should eat: